How to Use a Solar Pool Cover The Right WayClick here to get our FREE weekly pool maintenance newsletter!

 Solar covers trap heat, that you naturally gain from the sun, in your water.

 When the sun is hot and the air is warm, this contributes to your pool getting warmer.
 Unfortunately at night (when it gets cooler outside), all that heat that your pool gained during the day slowing escaping your pool water.
-A solar pool cover stops that heat from escaping your pool at night or on cold rainy days.
+They stop that heat from escaping your pool at night or on cold rainy days.

 How and When to Use Your Solar Cover